the-rebooted-coder/Vault-y/README.md

 # Vault-y
-An Open Source Project Developed to save files securely and seamlessly using multiple Data Encryption Algorithms, Like Data Encryption Standard, AES
+An Open Source Project Developed to save files securely and seamlessly using multiple Data Encryption Algorithms, Like Data Encryption Standard, AES, SHA-256